blachniet/demo-kafka-mirrormaker-2/README.md

 ## Set up

+1. Clone this repository and `cd` into the directory.

 1. Download a [Kafka release](https://kafka.apache.org/downloads) and extract it to a `./kafka/`.

 1. Clean up, if you've run this before.